dotnet/docs-aspire/docs/get-started/aspire-overview.md

 The <xref:Microsoft.Extensions.Hosting.AspireServiceBusExtensions.AddAzureServiceBusClient%2A> method handles the following concerns:

 - Registers a <xref:Azure.Messaging.ServiceBus.ServiceBusClient> as a singleton in the DI container for connecting to Azure Service Bus.
-- Applies `ServiceBusClient` configurations either inline through code or through configuration.
+- Applies <xref:Azure.Messaging.ServiceBus.ServiceBusClient> configurations either inline through code or through configuration.
 - Enables corresponding health checks, logging, and telemetry specific to the Azure Service Bus usage.

 A full list of available integrations is detailed on the [.NET Aspire integrations](../fundamentals/integrations-overview.md) overview page.

 ## Project templates and tooling

 .NET Aspire provides a set of project templates and tooling experiences for Visual Studio, Visual Studio Code, and the [.NET CLI](/dotnet/core/tools/).
 These templates are designed to help you create and interact with .NET Aspire projects.
 The templates are opinionated and come with a set of defaults that help you get started quickly.
 They include boilerplate code and configurations that are common to cloud-native apps, such as telemetry, health checks, and service discovery.
-For more information, see [.NET Aspire project templates](../fundamentals/setup-tooling.md#net-aspire-project-templates).
+For more information, see [.NET Aspire templates](../fundamentals/setup-tooling.md#net-aspire-templates).

 .NET Aspire templates also include boilerplate extension methods that handle common service configurations for you: